What are dental extractions?

 Do dentists give pain meds after tooth extraction?

-After most tooth extractions, dentists do not typically prescribe pain medications or antibiotics.
-Research has shown that acetaminophen and ibuprofen together help to offset post-operative pain.
-Since the tooth is the source of the infection, once it's removed, additional antibiotics are usually unnecessary.
+Prescribed pain medication is actually not needed after a tooth extraction!
+Research has shown that acetaminophen and ibuprofen used together help to offset post-operative pain.
+Since the tooth is the source of the infection causing discomfort, once it's removed, additional antibiotics are usually unnecessary.

 How can I avoid a dry socket after tooth extraction?

-After the tooth extraction, it's important for the blood clot to form in the socket and remain there.
+After a tooth extraction, it's important for a blood clot to form in the socket and remain there.
 A dry socket occurs if the blood clot is prematurely removed.
 To avoid this, get plenty of rest, avoid lifting weights or working out, don't drink through a straw or aggressively spit, and avoid tobacco use and alcoholic beverages.
-Warm salt water rinses, ice packs, and using acetaminophen or ibuprofen for inflammation and pain can also help.
+Warm salt water rinses, ice packs, and using acetaminophen or ibuprofen for inflammation and pain help as well.

 How can I stop bleeding?

 We often check to ensure the bleeding stops before you leave the dental office.
 In the beginning, pressure on the gauze in your mouth helps stop the bleeding.
 Taking it easy afterwards is also important.
-If you see a little bleeding after, gently spit it out, but it should stop soon after you leave the dental office.
+If you see a little bleeding after, gently spit it out.

 When should I schedule an appointment for a tooth extraction?

 Ideally, we want to see you before it gets to the point where you have to pull the tooth.
-If you start to notice constant throbbing pain, it wakes you up at night, or the tooth breaks, schedule an emergency appointment as soon as possible.
-We will properly diagnose and let you know if we can save the tooth or if it needs to be extracted.
+If you start to notice constant throbbing pain, it wakes you up at night, or the tooth breaks, schedule an emergency appointment as soon as possible!
+We will properly diagnose and let you know if we can restore the tooth or if it needs to be extracted.